How to Deploy a Basic OPC-UA Server in Node-RED - Part 1

 The Security tab has one important option, Allow Anonymous.
 By default, anonymous access is enabled.

-Security Tab For a production system, we will want to enable security, but for test purposes, we will leave anonymous access enabled.
+Screenshot showing the Security Tab of compact server node For a production system, we will want to enable security, but for test purposes, we will leave anonymous access enabled.

 Users & Sets tab is related to security and permissions.
 We can leave this empty for testing.